 Instead of a dog, it was now a six-foot tall velociraptor.

-It screeched loudly—[RAAAAAWKKK!!]—then its head morphed into a giant mushroom with cartoon features, exactly like the ones from the Super Mario video games.
-The air in front of it wrinkled and wavered, then blasted apart in a mandala-lined portal.
+It screeched loudly—[RAAAAAWKKK!!]—then its head morphed into a giant mushroom with cartoon features, exactly like the ones in the Super Mario video games.
+The air in front of it wrinkled and wavered, then blasted apart into a mandala-lined portal.
 The mushroom-headed dinosaur was sucked in.
-As soon as it vanished, the portal winked out of existence.
+As soon as it vanished, the portal vanished with it.

 Holly and the barbarian exchanged a look.
 They were both thinking the same thing.

 Did that dog turn into a dinosaur…and then a mushroom?

 The hurricane narrowed, drawing inward and picking up speed.
-Holly elongated, stretching into a flattened out version of her three-dimensional body.
+Holly began to elongate, stretching into a flattened-out version of her three-dimensional body.
 Her psyche followed suit, tautening and lengthening until it was a stripped-down version of its former self.
-Her focus turned inward, away from Manolo Blahniks and world domination, bringing her face to face with the raw, painful truth.
+Her focus turned inexorably inward, away from Manolo Blahniks and world domination, bringing her face-to-face with the raw, painful truth.

-A great rending noise assaulted her ears.
+A great rending assaulted her ears.
 It was more than a sound; it felt like her very essence was being scraped thin.
-Trillions of voices filled the aether, coming together in a wondrous, terrible chorus.
+Trillions of voices filled the aether, coming together in a wondrous, terrifying chorus.
 They were all saying the same thing:

 You chose this.
 You.